Cray-HPE/docs-sat/docs/usage.md

         - Compute
 ```

-#### Creating a pre-populated example bootprep input file
+#### Creating a pre-populated example `sat bootprep` input file

-It is possible to create an example bootprep input file using values from the
+It is possible to create an example input file using values from the system's
-system's product catalog using the `sat bootprep generate-example` command.
+product catalog using the `sat bootprep generate-example` command.

 ```screen
 ncn-m001# sat bootprep generate-example